kiwanacollins/jobi-nextjs/README.md

 ## 📝 Description

-Jobi is an advanced job portal website designed to streamline the hiring process for employers and provide a comprehensive job search experience for candidates.
+Ugandan Jobsis an advanced job portal website designed to streamline the hiring process for employers and provide a comprehensive job search experience for candidates.
 Employers can create job posts, shortlist favorite candidates, and manage their hiring process efficiently through a feature-rich admin dashboard.
 Candidates can apply for jobs, track their application status, and more.
-Jobi includes a plethora of features aimed at enhancing both user and admin experiences.
+Ugandan Jobsincludes a plethora of features aimed at enhancing both user and admin experiences.

 ## Features